Cisco Achieves Robust, Proactive Approach to Supply Chain RiskEverstream Team

 “In recent years, we’ve experienced several events that had a big impact on operations,” says Christopher Stewart, Director of DHL’s Cisco-dedicated Asia Pacific Logistics Support Center in Singapore.
 “In 2015, for example, severe flooding in Chennai in Southern India caused a lot of equipment failures, and severely disrupted transport links in the city.
 We had to act fast to find alternative operating sites and ship in replacement parts.
 We realized we needed a more proactive approach, with better planning, better preparation and the ability to react in real time to those kinds of events.”

 – Better visibility of potentially disruptive events in a time-critical service network spanning 19 countries

 – Faster, clearer communication with internal teams and with customers

 – A more robust, proactive approach to supply chain risks

 – 24/7 Everstream Analytics Incident Monitoring from the Cisco Logistics Support Center in Singapore

-– Instant alerts to relevant personnel across
+– Instant alerts to relevant personnel across the region

 – A comprehensive overview of risks and incidents through a single portal

-– Enhanced customer satisfaction through
+– Enhanced customer satisfaction through clear, timely communication

 – Better information to support network planning and risk mitigation activities

-Through Everstream Analytics’s incident monitoring capabilities, Support Center staff receive immediate notification of relevant events as they are detected.
+Through Everstream Analytics’ incident monitoring capabilities, Support Center staff receive immediate notification of relevant events as they are detected.
 From the Center, alerts are relayed directly to relevant logistics operations personnel, couriers, customer service teams and technicians on the ground.
 That information allows them to take the necessary action to prevent disruption, coordinate their response to major incidents and keep customers informed of any unavoidable changes to shipment timing or availability.
 Plans are underway to extend the model to cover other important places, like key customer sites, and to link it directly to current orders scheduled for delivery.

 “Everstream Analytics has helped us become more systematic in the way potentially disruptive events are identified, categorized and communicated to mitigate risk,” says Daniel Stewart, Senior Manager, Service Ops in Cisco’s Asia Pacific region.
 “And when we show customers the Logistics Support Center in Singapore with live incident monitoring up on the screen, that really helps give them the confidence that we take service and support very seriously.”